Another week, another set of alphabet book crafts!

 Grab some glue and a googly eye and you’re all done!

-Continue your learning by grabbing a book and reading about lions for a while or grab the printable uppercase letter L page below!
+Continue your learning by grabbing a book and reading about lions for a while or grab the printable uppercase letter L page from the bundle of interactive alphabet pages!

 Either way, enjoy!